siddhartha-gadgil/DeptWeb/_posts/2019-03-28-in-house-symposium.md

 date: MArch 28, 2019
 ---

 We cordially invite you to the in-house symposium on March 28 and 29, 2019.
 This symposium features lectures by postdocs and senior research students.
+The lectures will be in LH-1, Department of Mathematics, IISc.

 The schedule is as follows.